 On March 8, 2017, UC Santa Cruz will be hosting their second annual Giving Day, a 24-hour online fundraising drive to support students, faculty, and campus programs.
-You can support Giving Day 2017 by helping spread the word, making a gift on March 8, creating a 1:1 match fund for your favorite project, or contributing to our challenge fund that rewards projects with the greatest number of donors.
+You can support Giving Day 2017 by helping spread the word, making a gift on March 8, or contributing to our challenge fund that rewards projects with the greatest number of donors.

 Show your support for Dickens Project graduate students by donating on March 8th!

 Find the Dickens Project on givingday.ucsc.edu, under the Arts & Letters category.